Building Equality Policy: Buyers

 Help and support

-For Building Equality Policy information contact Marcelle West(opens in a new window), Technical Specialist – Building and Construction, Department of Premier and Cabinet.
+For Building Equality Policy information and support, contact Industrial Relations Victoria, Department of Treasury and Finance.

 Access the Building Equality Policy - Define terms for further information.